Menopausal Hormone Therapy

 Observational studies have found a lower risk of colorectal cancer in women who have used ET for many years.

-In the WHI study, ET did not seem to have any effect on the risk of lung cancer.
+ET does not seem to have any effect on the risk of lung cancer.

 - The woman’s baseline risk of breast, endometrial, ovarian, and other types of cancer, and how much this might be affected by hormone therapy

-- The risks of other serious conditions affected by hormone therapy that are not covered here, like heart disease, stroke, serious blood clots (deep vein thrombosis, clots in the lungs), and effects on the brain
+- The risks of other serious conditions affected by hormone therapy that aren’t covered here, like heart disease, stroke, serious blood clots, and effects on the brain

 - What other medicines might be used to treat menopausal symptoms or osteoporosis instead